 So you’ve caught the bouldering bug.
 We can’t blame you – it’s too much fun to miss.
-But it helps to have a few bouldering tips under your belt before you set off to conquer a rock.
+But it helps to have a few bouldering tips under your belt before you conquer a rock.

-Lucky for you, bouldering has gotten popular in the last several years, so there’s a lot more availability of information, routes, and equipment.
+Lucky for you, bouldering has become popular in the last several years, so there’s a lot more information, routes, and equipment available.

-Here are ten tips to make sure your bouldering experience stays footloose and fancy-free.
+Here are ten tips to ensure your bouldering experience stays footloose and fancy-free.

 1. Buy the right gear